-MLS union expresses concern about Trump ban
+MLS union expresses concern about Trump immigration restrictions

 The Major League Soccer Players Union released a statement expressing concern and disappointment with President Donald Trump’s executive order that bans citizens of seven majority Muslim countries from entering the United States.

 Union chief Bob Foose said the organization is concerned not only with its athletes and their families but all people impacted by the order implemented Friday.
+The statement said the union is still assessing the practical impact of the ban on players.

+“We are extremely disappointed by the ban and feel strongly that it runs counter to the values of inclusiveness that define us as a nation,” Foose said.

 The union also expressed solidarity with U.S. national team captain Michael Bradley, who came out against the ban in an interview and on social media.